ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-project-launch.md

 Minters are assigned on a per-project basis on V3 contracts, and minters must be assigned by the **artist's wallet**.

-When using the Art Blocks Shared Minter Suite, minter contracts are indexed by the Art Blocks subgraph, and can therefore be configured in the Artist Dashboard.
-For the artist wallet to assign and configure their minter, follow these steps:
+> note: for legacy minter suite directions, see the next section

+!!!info
+Art Blocks is working on a new creator dashboard that will more easily facilitate the minter assignment process.
+This will only be possible using the new shared minter suite, because those minters are indexed by the subgraph.
+Until the new creator dashboard is released, please follow these instructions to assign a minter to your project.
+!!!

+1. Assign the minter to your project by using the `MinterFilterV2` contract found in your deployment file.
+The artist's wallet should use function #9 `setMinterForProject`, entering the `_projectID`, `_coreContract` address, and `_minter` address.
+You can get the globally approved minter addresses via the `getAllGloballyApprovedMinters()` view function on the `MinterFilterV2` contract.

-1. Assign the minter of your project in the artist dashboard.
+2. Once the minter is linked to your project, set the project details on the minter contract.

-2. Configure the minter settings in the artist dashboard.
-3. If using more complex minters such as Polyptych minters, you may need to configure parameters on the shared randomizer contract via etherscan (outside of the artist dashboard).
-Please contact the Art Blocks team for assistance.
+    For example, if you are using a shared Dutch Auction minter, navigate to the contract on Etherscan.
+Then, use the function `setAuctionDetails` to enter details like `_projectId`, `_coreContract`, `_auctionTimestampStart`, `_priceDecayHalfLifeSeconds`, `_startPrice`, and `_basePrice`.
+This must be done using the artist's wallet.

 ## Assigning a Minter (V3 only, Legacy Non-Shared Minter Suite)